cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   ADa and ADb can for instance include party identities or protocol version information of an application protocol (e.g. to avoid downgrade attacks).

-  If party identities are not encoded as part of CI, party identities SHOULD be included in ADa and ADB (see {{sec-considerations-ids}}).
+  If party identities are not encoded as part of CI, party identities SHOULD be included in ADa and ADb (see {{sec-considerations-ids}}).
   In a setting with clear initiator and responder roles, identity information in ADa sent by the initiator can be used by the responder for choosing the right PRS string (respectively password) for this identity.